psanskar/SignalGuard/README.md

 ## Model Performance

-The final model was evaluated using a separate train / validation / test workflow.
+The final model was evaluated using a stratified train / test split.

 | Accuracy  | 98.57% |
 | Precision | 90.67% |